 A darker brown shell produces eggs with richer colors.
 On the other hand, using a chicken with eggs in the lighter shade of the brown spectrum results in an F1 generation.
 This generation lays eggs with lighter shell colors leaning in the khaki shades.

 Chickens battle a lot of danger once they start their journey on Earth.
 They can catch diseases, be vulnerable to predators, or get affected by pests that may coexist with them.
 Chickens can be susceptible to infections, too, just like how humans can catch and are exposed to diseases.

 It can be hard to spot the underlying health issues your chicken has, so it pays to know the basics.
 This way, you can prevent these diseases from taking over your flock.
 The following are some common diseases that pester chickens.

 This disease is commonly caused by toxicological, nutritional, or hormonal factors.
 This disease attacks the chicken’s liver and eventually pushes your chicken’s health to the edge.

-The most common symptom of this disease is your chicken having an unusual pale comb.
-This can also manifest by gaining weight, being lethargic, and not being their energetic selves.
+The most common symptom of this disease is your chicken having an unusually pale comb.
+This can also manifest in gaining weight, being lethargic, and not being their energetic selves.
 Slowed egg-laying intervals are also one of FLHS’ symptoms.